zeekus/textfiles/pschism_build_document_with_spack.md

 # PSCHISM install guide for AWS pcluster
 --------------------
-- Last edit: 12/1/23
+- Last edit: 12/4/23
 - Quality: Draft
-- Version: draftv2
+- Version: draftv3
 - Software used in build:
    - pcluster 3.9.0 https://github.com/aws/aws-parallelcluster/blob/develop/CHANGELOG.md
    - spack  v0.21.0 https://github.com/spack/spack
    - pschism (develop git hash 1b4188b) https://github.com/schism-dev/schism
-   - Centos 7 OS - good until 6/24
+   - Intel MPI from AWS
+   - Intel Compiler from Spack
+   - CentOS Linux release 7.9.2009 (Core)
 - Hardware:
-   - Head-node: AWS - hpc6a48x - OHIO with EFA
+   - Head-node: AWS     - hpc6a48x - OHIO with EFA  - 96 cores AMD.
-   - Compute-nodes: AWS - hpc6a48x - OHIO with EFA
+   - Compute-nodes: AWS - hpc6a48x - OHIO with EFA  - 96 cores AMD.
-- Run time:
-    10 day test 33 mins.
+- Model Run time: ref - params.nml in the data directory to change the defaults of 365 days.
+    10 day test 33 mins with 96 cpus in sbatch.( possible issues with MPI chatter. ) 10 day test 30 mins with 72 cpus in sbatch.
+    1  day test 5 minutes with 72 cpus in sbatch.

 ## Executive Summary

 - Install spack and setup HDF5, netcdf-c, and netcdf-fortan with Intel MPI (AWS specific)
 - Build pschism with software stack with a step-by-step guide.
 - What this does not cover.
 How setup a cluster using pcluster or Azure.
+- Todo: remove the Azure references or implement the Azure details.

 ## Software Stack Requirements (Intel specific)
 ----------------------------------------------
 - Pschism software stack build:
-  - Intel compiler oneapi@2021.1.0 (classic version)
+  - Intel compiler intel-oneapi-compilers@2022.1.0 (classic version)
-  - Intel MPI - depends on Libfabric
+  - Intel MPI intel-oneapi-mpi@2021.9. - depends on Libfabric
-  - HDF5
+  - HDF5 - hdf5@1.12.2
-  - NetCDF-C
+  - NetCDF-C - netcdf-c@4.9.0
-  - NetCDF-Fortran
+  - NetCDF-Fortran - netcdf-fortran@4.6.0

 ## Details on What we cover.
 -----------------------------------